Note: This article was originally published on 23rd March 2020.

-I have had some pretty profound experiences with iRest – I found that it enabled me to face both the light and the dark within me with calmness and acceptance and it has given me powerful tools to change the way I relate to myself and the world.
+I have had some pretty profound experiences with iRest.
+For me, it has helped me to face both the light and the dark within me with calmness and acceptance.
+And it has given me powerful tools to change the way I relate to myself and the world.

-Engaging in a consistent meditation practice is strongly linked to changes in the wiring of the brain, to the point that it can slow down brain aging, reduce amygdala activation (the part of the brain that identifies and responds to perceived threats) and intensify brain structures associated with learning, memory, attention control, and emotional regulation.
+Practising meditation regularly is linked to changes in the wiring of the brain.
+It can slow down brain aging, reduce amygdala activation (the part of the brain that identifies and responds to perceived threats) and intensify brain structures associated with learning, memory, attention control, and emotional regulation.
 See the References section for links to more information.